kwirvi/mpcs52553_final_project/README.md

 Resources used:
-I used ChatGPT to help me with almost every file.
+I used ChatGPT to help me with javascript debugging, organization, and the structure/style of the application.
 I also used the following websites/courses: https://www.udemy.com/course/the-complete-web-development-bootcamp https://react.dev/ (and other resources provided during class, like Flask)